xorascs/AntiD-Manager/README.md

     <h4><strong>📖 How to Get Started</strong></h4>
     <strong>Step 1: Auth in AntiD Manager</strong>
     <br>
-    - Buy or Come up with your trial period token
+    - Buy monthly subscription or Come up with your trial period token
     <br>
     - Open AntiD Manager and enter token for auth.
     <br>